 Compiled from each state Medicaid's published preferred drug list, PA criteria and PDL committee minutes.
 State Medicaid programs are not federally required to cover obesity drugs; the diabetes indication is covered nearly everywhere with PA.
 State-level data is point-in-time and shifts each PDL cycle.
 Always verify with your state Medicaid plan before relying on this page.

-Last updated: 2026-05-23.
-We re-verify quarterly by checking each state Medicaid PDL and PA criteria.
-If you have recently had a different experience with Maryland Medicaid, email hello@glpchart.com with the details and we will re-verify.
+Last updated: 2026-07-13.
+We check each state Medicaid PDL and PA criteria quarterly.
+If you have recently had a different experience with Maryland Medicaid, email hello@glpchart.com with the details and we will check it.